gitter-badger/intranet/README.md

  Self explanitory
 5. Timeline

- A company timeline of employees joined and left
+ A company timeline of employees joined and left.
+Add pictures and important company milestones
 6. Reading List

  Articles that everyone should read